Hundreds missing in Laos after collapse of dam under construction

 The remaining 10 percent of power would be sold to the local grid under an agreement between the PNPC and the Electricite du Laos.

 PNPC was established in 2012 by SK Engineering & Construction Co., Ltd. (SK E&C), Korea Western Power Co.
-Ltd. (KOWEPO), Ratchaburi Electricity Generating Holding Pcl (RATCH.BK), Thailand’s largest private power producer, and Lao Holding State Enterprise (LHSE).
+Ltd. (KOWEPO), Ratchaburi Electricity Generating Holding Pcl, Thailand’s largest private power producer, and Lao Holding State Enterprise (LHSE).

-Ratchburi Electricity Generating Holding Company said in a statement the dam, which it referred to as ‘Saddle Dam D’, was eight meters (26 feet) wide, 770 meters (2,526 feet) long and 16 meters (52 feet) high.
+Ratchburi Electricity Generating Holding Company said in a statement the dam, which it referred to as ‘Saddle Dam D’, was eight metres (26 feet) wide, 770 metres (2,526 feet) long and 16 metres (52 feet) high.

 International Rivers, a U.S.-based group that works to protect rivers and the rights of communities dependent on them, said the accident exposed “major risks” associated with some dam designs that cannot cope with extreme weather conditions.